Green Surgery Challenge

 The Green Surgery 2021 Challenge Opportunity

-The challenge will launch on 3rd February 2021 at an online event, hosted by the Royal College of Surgeons England (RCSEng) with Ms Victoria Pegna, co-founder of the Sustainability in Surgery working group and the President of RCSEng, Professor Neil Mortensen.
-The event will include:
+The challenge launched on 3rd February 2021 at an online event, hosted by the Royal College of Surgeons England (RCSEng) with Ms Victoria Pegna, co-founder of the Sustainability in Surgery working group and the President of RCSEng, Professor Neil Mortensen.
+The event included:

 - an introduction to green surgery from Professor Mahmood Bhutta & Sustainable Surgery Fellow, Chantelle Rizan, from Brighton & Sussex Medical School